diannepark/diannepark.github.io/DIANNE_PARK(yewonp3).md

 * **Step 3 / Week 3:** Finalize the data schema and establish consistent coordinate systems for geographic mapping.
 Begin building initial visual prototypes to test data visibility and layering between education and safety data.

 In weeks four through seven, the focus shifts to visualization development.
 The team evaluates different visualization libraries, builds interactive charts, and integrates filters and tooltips to support user exploration.
 During this stage, the prototype is tested with selected users from different target groups, and feedback is used to refine the design.
+During the final weeks, the project is deployed using Streamlit.
+Documentation is completed and published to ensure that new users and contributors can quickly understand and contribute to the platform.
+By following this phased workflow, MapEdu maintains agility while ensuring thorough development and testing.

 * **Step 4 / Week 4:** Evaluate and experiment with different data visualization libraries such as Altair, Bqplot, and Folium to determine the most effective tools for interactive mapping.
 Develop initial mockups to assess feasibility and aesthetics.